quetzil castaneda

 e: faust@mda.cinvestav.mx

-Faust is a Full (category 3 of 3) Professor at CINVESTAV (Mérida, Yucatán) at the department of Human Ecology.
+Faust was a Full (category 3 of 3) Professor at CINVESTAV (Mérida, Yucatán) at the department of Human Ecology before her retirement.
 She is also a member of the Sistema Nacional de Investigadores [SNI] (Category 2 of 3).
 The SNI is an elite academic Mexican organization that unites the topmost researchers of Mexico of all scientific disciplines.
 Her research has focused on questions of the cultural interface between Maya communities and the natural world, cosmology, healing and healers, development, applied anthropology, and cultural ecology.
 She has been the primary advisor and reader on more than a dozen masters theses and doctoral dissertations in anthropology and inter-disciplinary studies.
 She has been the primary advisor and reader on more than a dozen masters theses and doctoral dissertations in anthropology and inter-disciplinary studies.
 She has many articles published in US and Mexican journals and has authored the ground-breaking ethnographic study, Mexican Rural Development and the Plumed Serpent: Technology and Maya Cosmology in the Tropical Forest of Campeche, México (1998).

 » Read More About Betty